Another One: TINA.org Calls Out DJ Khaled’s Undisclosed Alcohol Ads, Again

 Questionable business opportunities

-College students strapped for cash may find a pitch to earn extra income quite appealing but academics are warning students about questionable multi-level marketing (MLM) companies recruiting on college campuses.
+College students strapped for cash may find a pitch to earn extra income quite appealing but academics are warning students about questionable multi-level marketing (Multilevel Marketing – a way of distributing products or services in which the distributors earn income from their own retail sales and from retail sales made by their direct and indirect recruits.) companies recruiting on college campuses.

 Stacie Bosley, an economics professor at Hamline University in St. Paul, Minn., says she has contacted Big Ten colleges about creating a program for students to educate them about MLMs, pyramid schemes and shady businesses.
 She says several MLM companies are actively contacting Hamline students.